sysboss/mongodb_backup/README.md

 # Automating MongoDB backup to S3 Bucket
-This how-to tutorial shows how to automate scheduled backups of Mongo database instance using cron and Amazon S3 to store the backup data.
+This how-to tutorial shows how to automate scheduled backups of Mongo database.
+The script can store backups on S3 and local copies, according to your requirement.
+Based on AWS CLI, MongoDump, Tar and Cron.
 Please notice, that this is a very basic way to make sure you do not loose data.

-*Compatible and tested with MongoDB v3.4.4 on Ubuntu*
+Key features:
+* Fault tolerant
+* Stores localy and on S3
+* Backups rotation
+* Compression

 ### Getting Started
 * Setup a bucket on AWS S3